 The city currently is accepting reservations for park pavilions and special events.
 Picnic shelter reservations and information are available here.

 All facilities will follow social distancing and other safety guidelines provided by the Governor’s Office.
-Locker rooms will be closed; all guests should arrive in appropriate swimming attire.
+Locker rooms are closed; all guests should arrive in appropriate swimming attire.
 Prior to being admitted into the facilities, temperatures of guests will be checked.
 Guests will need to arrive at the beginning of a two-hour open swim period; only 50 guests will be allowed at each time.
-Open swim hours vary by location*:
+Open swim hours vary by location:

 - Carlos L. Martinez & Darrio J. Hall Family Pool at Freedom Park, 899 N. Pecos Road, Monday-Friday, 6 - 9 p.m.; Tuesday and Thursday, noon - 4 p.m.; Saturday and Sunday, noon - 6 p.m.

 - Doolittle Pool, 1950 N. J St., Monday-Saturday, 1 - 5 p.m.; closed Sunday.